A HyperFlash and \'ECLAT view of the local environment and energetics of the repeating FRB 20240619D: Analysis and results

 We used the Pulsar Archive Calibration program, \texttt{pac}, from the \psrchive tools \citep{hotan_2004_pasa} to perform polarimetric calibration.
 The expected RM of $-185$\,rad\,m$^{-2}$ \citep{tian_2025_mnras} results in the bursts exhibiting $\lesssim2$ cycles of Faraday rotation across the observing band in Stokes~Q/U, which limits the precision of our RM measurements.
 Therefore, for each of the six observations with detections, we select the two brightest and most broadband bursts.
 We used \texttt{rmfit} from \psrchive to search for the RM that maximizes the linearly polarized flux in a range of $-1000$ to $1000$\,rad\,m$^{-2}$.
 The resulting Faraday Dispersion Functions (FDFs) of the $12$ different bursts can be seen in Appendix Figure~\ref{fig:JoyDivision}.
 We find that the absolute value of the RM appears to be increasing over time.
 We then fit a Gaussian function to the main peaks of these FDFs, and quote the centre of the Gaussian as the derived RM value, with the FWHM of Gaussian divided by the S/N as the uncertainty on the RM.
 These values are also tabulated in Appendix Table~\ref{tab:burst-properties-nrt}.

-Figure~\ref{fig:b01_nrt_pol} shows the calibrated polarimetric profile of the exceptionally bright burst B26-NRT, which is the same event as B01-Wb.
+Figure~\ref{fig:b01_nrt_pol} shows the calibrated polarimetric profile of the exceptionally bright burst B26-NRT, which corresponds to the same event as B01-Wb.
+We additionally show both bursts side by side in Figure~\ref{fig:wb_nrt_bright_burst} on the same timescale.
 The linear polarisation has been unbiased and the PDF of the PPA was calculated following the formalism in \citet{everett_2001_apj}.
 The burst is nearly 100\% linearly polarized, and the PPA varies by a few degrees at most across the burst duration.
 Upon closer inspection, the PPA exhibits slight temporal variations ($\lesssim1\degree$) around the time of the brightest feature in the burst.
 There are various factors that we can not perfectly account for that can contribute to subtle variations in the PPA.
 Firstly, the temporal smearing due to the difference in DM used for incoherent and coherent dedispersion is up to 283\,$\upmu$s (at the lowest-observed frequencies) which is equivalent to the timescale of the tentative PPA variations at the time of the brightest feature.
 The brightness of this feature also resulted in spectral leakage between channels (`spectral ghosts' are clearly visible around the bright feature).
 Finally, RFI is likely not perfectly excised due to the broad channels.
 We thus refrain from interpreting these subtle variations of less than a few degrees in the PPA.

 In total, NRT detected $206$~bursts.
 All burst properties can be found in Appendix Table~\ref{tab:burst-properties-nrt}.
 Additionally, this table is also available in \texttt{.csv} format as part of the supplementary material.